Tomitaro Makino: Career

 In 1940 he published what may be called his magnum opus, Makino's Illustrated Flora of Japan (Makino Nihon Shokubutsu Zukan), which is still used as an encyclopedic text today.

-In 1945, he evacuated away from WWII air raids to village, Kitakoma District, Yamanashi (present-day Nirasaki).
+In 1945, he evacuated away from WWII air raids to Hosakamura village, Kitakoma District, Yamanashi (present-day Nirasaki).

-On 7 October 1948, he was invited to give lecture to Emperor Hirohito, which was conducted in a Q&A basis while walking in the Imperial Palace, Tokyo#Fukiage Garden.
+On 7 October 1948, he was invited to give lecture to Emperor Hirohito, which was conducted in a Q&A basis while walking in the Fukiage Garden.
 In 1949, he suffered a bout of catarrh and became critically ill but recovered.
-In 1950, he was elected fellow of The Japan Academy.
-And on 14 November, all the new fellows were invited by the Emperor for lunch, with opportunity to present summaries of their research.
+In 1950, he was elected fellow of the Japan Academy.
+On 14 November, all the new fellows were invited by the Emperor for lunch, with an opportunity to present summaries of their research.

-In 1951, a team was organized to try to organized the approximately 500,000 specimens accumulated in unsorted piles at Makino's home.
+In 1951, a team tried to organize the approximately 500,000 specimens accumulated in unsorted piles at Makino's home.
 The team was spearheaded by lichenologist/pharmacologist Yasuhiko Asahina who headed Kaken, and called itself the Doctor Makino specimen preservation committee (牧野博士標本保存委員会).
-The Ministry of Education awarded a 300,000 yen subsidy the task of organizing the specimens into order began the following year.
+The Ministry of Education awarded a 300,000 yen subsidy and the task of organizing the specimens into order began the following year.